why Vuzix Corporation [VUZI] is a Good Choice for Investors After New Price Target of $31.67

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

+Vuzix® Corporation (Nasdaq: VUZI), (“Vuzix” or, the “Company”), a leading supplier of Smart Glasses and Augmented Reality (AR) technology and products, has released its June 2021 Shareholder Letter, which discusses recent milestones achieved by the company including its financial performance and market penetration in strategic industry verticals.

+Vuzix Corporation represents 54.14 million in outstanding shares, while the company has a total market value of $1.02 billion with the latest information.
+VUZI stock price has been found in the range of $15.99 to $17.00.

-Compared to the average trading volume of 6.92M shares, VUZI reached a trading volume of 5190076 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 6.63M shares, VUZI reached a trading volume of 3918587 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for VUZI shares is $31.67 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on VUZI stock is a recommendation set at 2.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.